How to Approach the NCLEX CAT Exam on Test Day

 Understanding CAT changes how you should approach the exam:

-3. The exam length varies.
+- The exam length varies.
 The NCLEX can give you anywhere from 85 to 150 questions for both NCLEX-RN and NCLEX-PN under the April 2026 Candidate Bulletin.
-Shorter exams aren't necessarily bad—the system may have determined your ability level quickly.
+Question count does not reveal whether you passed, so prepare mentally for the full range.

 Related Topics